 Interestingly, however, research shows that both working mothers and stay-at-home moms experience stress and fatigue — but in different ways.
 While many working moms face the pressure of "doing it all," stay-at-home moms often grapple with guilt, loneliness, and loss of identity.

-The financial implications for women choosing stay at home and working
+The financial implications for women choosing to stay at home and working

 Let's delve into the true cost of the choices women make—either to work or to prioritize motherhood.
 On the surface, one might see the monetary gains from a paying job as higher financial security.
 But the situation isn't quite as black and white.
 Different choices bring different financial implications.